-CareersThe course will prepare you for a career in the digital games industry or allow specialisation within the field of Digital Games.
-Specifically, this course is tailored to fit the role of ‘games designer’ and provide you with the communication, critical thinking and production skills suitable for that specific role in the games industry.
+This course prepares you for a career within the digital games industry or allows specialisation within the field of Digital Games.
+Specifically, the course is tailored to fit the role of ‘Games Designer’ providing you with the communication, critical thinking and production skills required by this role.

 PlacementsThere are no official placement programmes, but industry guest speakers have been known to offer internships or other work opportunities on an ad hoc basis.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 UK/EU students: £9,000 full-time; £6,750 part-time

 International students: £15,400 full-time

 See our fees and funding page for full details of scholarships available to Brunel applicants